PERTS/gymnast/README.md

 # gymnast

 Collection of useful functions for data analysis and visualization.
-When calling util.R or any of the other standalone source files, use source(filename, chrdir=TRUE)

 ## Install gymnast

+You only have to do this process once.

     > install.packages("devtools")

-Answer "n" if you are asked "Do you want to install from sources the package which needs compilation?"
+    (Answer "n" if you are asked "Do you want to install from sources the package which needs compilation?")

     > devtools::install_github("PERTS/gymnast")

+## Use gymnast

+After installing, use just like any other package:

     > library(gymnast)

-# Building R packages
+# Creating R packages

 ## How to Code a Package